nhu92/Mixed-DNA-Project/release/version0/tutorial.md

 - **Input**: The process starts with raw mixed plant samples.
 - **Steps**:
   - **DNA Extraction**: DNA is extracted from the mixed plant sample following established protocols (e.g., Hale et al., 2019).
-  - **Target Sequencing Library Preparation**: The extracted DNA undergoes library preparation for target sequencing (as per Simp et al., 2021).
+  - **Target Sequencing Library Preparation**: The extracted DNA undergoes library preparation for target sequencing (as Slimp et al., 2021).
   - **Illumina Sequencing**: The prepared libraries are sequenced using Illumina technology to produce short reads, which serve as the input for the next stage.

 ## 2. Target Assembly